Homeschool Room Ideas: Creating a Learning Space

 If you have space, a “cozy corner” is something that teachers everywhere love to implement.
 Add a colorful rug, pillows, stuffed animals, beanbags, and have books that are easily accessible.
 This can be a space where kids retreat where they can get comfortable, calm, and re-centered.
 This can be especially helpful if you have a child who deals with big emotions.
 It can also be a space you can use as a reward for when work is completed or a task is well done.

 It’s What You Do with What You’ve Got

 One of my favorite movies growing up, So Dear to My Heart, had a song called “It’s Whatcha Do with Whatcha Got” that has arguably gotten me through most projects, endeavors, and life phases, if I’m honest.
 Here, this principle comes in handy yet again.
 It may be tempting to raid the organizer section Michaels to set up your learning space in some picture-perfect schoolroom with color-coated drawers and expensive shelves.
 But don’t feel like you have to spend your life savings on setting it up.
 It’s what you do with what you’ve got!

 Whether it’s a small space, coffee table, repurposed cardboard boxes, or a DIY fort, there are plenty of ways to creatively use space and materials to suit your needs.
 According to homeschool mom of three, Lindsay Smith (@littleschoolofsmiths), “Wherever your children feel comfortable is where they should learn, whether that be the living room floor, couch, outside, or at the kitchen counter/table.”

 Tell Us Your Homeschool Room Ideas

-Whether your family has opted for homeschooling for the foreseeable future, or if you’re just trying to keep your child on track this year with online learning or hybrid learning, creating a space where they feel comfortable learning is key.
+Whether your family has opted for homeschooling for the foreseeable future or if you’re just trying to keep your child on track this year, creating a space where they feel comfortable learning is key.
 Do you have any homeschool room ideas that work for your family?
-Let us know in the comments!
+Let us know on social #getfamilyapp!